The Muppet Movie: Critical reception

+The film received highly positive reviews in the United States.
 Roger Ebert of the Chicago Sun-Times gave the film three-and-a-half out of four stars.
 In his favorable review, he was fascinated that "The Muppet Movie not only stars the Muppets but, for the first time, shows us their feet."
 Vincent Canby of The New York Times offered equal praise, stating that the film "demonstrates once again that there's always room in movies for unbridled amiability when it is governed by intelligence and wit."
 Gene Siskel of the Chicago Tribune gave the film three-and-a-half stars out of four and called it "surely one of the summer's most entertaining films," which "does a fairly nice job of trying to be all things to all people.
 Which is not an easy job."
 Dale Pollock of Variety wrote, "'The Muppet Movie' is a winner...
 Script by Jerry Juhl and Jack Burns incorporates the zingy one-liners and bad puns that have become the teleseries' trade mark, but also develops the Muppets themselves as thinking, feeling characters."
+Kathleen Carroll of the New York Daily News wrote that "with the exception of Brooks' wacky scene and Steve Martin's funny bit as a snooty waiter, the cameo appearances by such stars as Bob Hope and Richard Pryor tend to slow the action down just as the bland musical numbers by Paul Williams and Kenny Asher interrupt the flow of the movie.
+Still The Muppet Movie should entrance both young and old as the Muppets further endear themselves with their crazy antics, their playful puns and their very human characteristics."
+Rex Reed, in the same newspaper, reacted more enthusiastically to the film, remarking that "if there's any doubt, The Muppet Movie will make believers and fans out of the worst pessimists.
+These lovable characters are so real and so endearing that I was never aware of the human hands making them work from mysterious hiding places.
+The Muppets made a wide-eyed, child out of me, and I hope they continue to do so until I'm in my wheelchair."